What is a Virtual Knowledge Graph (OBDA), and what are its Applications for Business?

 - Tools for creating virtual knowledge graphs

-There you can make the following query:
+You could make the following query:

 This is advantageous in cases where: